RedHatInsights/sources-api-go/JWT_AUTH_SETUP.md

 - Extracts JWT from `Authorization: Bearer <token>` header (processed by ParseHeaders middleware)
 - If feature flag `sources-api.oidc-auth.enabled` is disabled, skips JWT processing
 - If no token present, continues to next authentication method
+- Discovers JWKS URL from issuer's OIDC discovery endpoint
-- Validates token signature using JWKS
+- Validates token signature using discovered JWKS
 - Extracts and stores JWT subject in context

 ### Phase 2: Authorization Middleware